SoundSliced/bubble_label/README.md

 - `child` — the content widget of the bubble.
 - `bubbleColor` — bubble background color.
 - The bubble now adapts to the `child` size; explicit `labelWidth`/`labelHeight` are removed.
-- `childWidgetRenderBox` — optional `RenderBox` of the anchor widget; when provided the position/size will be derived from it.
+- `_childWidgetRenderBox` — internal storage for the anchor widget's `RenderBox` when an `anchorKey` is supplied to `BubbleLabel.show`.
+The bubble size/position still honors `positionOverride` when you need to anchor to specific coordinates instead.
 - `positionOverride` — optional explicit `Offset` to anchor the bubble directly.
 - `backgroundOverlayLayerOpacity` — opacity for the background overlay.